Usman-Hussain567/Resilience-of-microbial-communities-in-semi-mature-temperate-oak-trees/README.md

-This repository contains the code and sequencing data used to filter the sequences and generate the data for the paper: "Resilience of microbial communities in semi-mature temperate oak trees to drought, nutrient limitation and pathogen challenge".
+This repository contains the code and sequencing data used to filter the sequences and generate the data for the paper: "Resilience of microbial communities in semi-mature temperate oak trees to drought, nutrient limitation and pathogen challenge" [currently under review]

 This respository contains the script used: Resilience_of_microbial_communities_in_semi_mature_temperate_oak_trees.Rmd